island-is/island.is/libs/application/templates/social-insurance-administration/income-plan/README.md

 #### Prerequisites

-All new income plans are initially in this brief, unlisted state, fetching data from Þjóðskrá and TR.
-Applicants must wait 10 days if a previous income plan is active at TR.
+This temporary state is where all new income plans are initially created.
+It is unlisted and has a short lifespan.
+It acts as a gatekeeper to the actual income plan, fetching data from Þjóðskrá and TR.
+Applicants cannot proceed if a previous income plan has been in progress at TR for less than 10 days or if they do not have an active application at TR that requires an income plan.

 #### Draft